Shopify/ruby-style-guide/README.md

   string["text"]
   ~~~

-* Use non-capturing groups when you don't use the captured result.
+* Use non-capturing groups when you don't use the captured result inside the
+  regular expression.

   ~~~ ruby
   # bad